robertsledge/ActiveDirectoryLab/ClientMachineSetup/README.md

 Repeat or image as many clients as you will need for your application.

-For this project,. we will only be using two machines.
+For this project we will only be using two machines.

 For an exercise, try building the second one on your own.